-Often times, applicants must explain a career gap on their resume.
-Whether you got laid off, took a break to care for a loved one, quit a job due to spouse relocation – employment gaps are a workforce norm across all industries.
+Whether you were laid off, took a break to care for a loved one, left a job due to relocation or something else — employment gaps are a workforce norm across all industries.

-As an Executive Resume writer, I hear the question, “Should I address my employment gap?” all the time.
-As always, my response is “yes.”
-But how you address it depends on the situation.
+As an Executive Resume writer, I often get asked, “Should I address my employment gap?”
+While my response is always YES, how you go about it depends on the situation.

 Stick with the Truth

-Honesty is always the best policy when it comes to addressing a career gap.
-Share on X Changing dates or making up a non-existent job is unethical and if you’re busted there’s no turning back.
+Honesty is always the best policy when addressing a career gap.
+Although changing dates or making up a non-existent job may be tempting, if you’re busted, you’ll likely be perceived as unethical, and there’s no turning back.

-By utilizing part of your cover letter to address the potential “elephant in the room,” you can help to address any issues or unspoken assumptions head-on.
-Explain the situation clearly and succinctly.
-Stick with the main facts as there is no need to go in-depth and insert whatever experience is applicable to show that your skills remain current.
+By utilizing part of your cover letter to explain the circumstances behind the gap, you can address any issues or unspoken assumptions head-on.
+I recommend sticking with the main facts (there’s no need to go in-depth), including relevant experience that shows your skills remain current, and keeping things short and sweet.

 A few examples: